 E flat minor is not an easy key for a guitarist, and the group tried moving it to E minor, “but it didn’t have the same soul as in E flat.
 So Mick was stuck with it.”

 The song was both a lament and a celebration, a haunting hymn to the power of the imagination to transport four young Englishmen 100 years back in time, and several thousand miles westward.
 When the first Bad Company album came out, the song resonated with their audience, too, and was quickly established as a staple of the band’s live show.

-But why would people respond so strongly to a song about 19th-century outlaws?
+But why would people respond so strongly to a song whose meaning was about 19th-century outlaws?
 After all, send a Bad Company crowd to the old West and it’s highly unlikely than many of them would have been wearing black and rolling revolvers around their index fingers.

 Kirke laughs.
 “Only an Englishman would ask that,” he says.
 “Most guys are closet outlaws: we wish we could have done this, done that.
 Certainly when you’re in your early to mid-twenties you could do that – we pushed the envelope now and then.
 [A pause.]
 As much as our wives or girlfriends would let us.
 And there’s something about the outlaw that’s quite romantic.

 "Girls like bad guys.
 They don’t like abusive guys, but they like guys who are a little rough around the edges.
 So there’s something about being on the wrong side of the law, as long as it’s not too far on the other side of the law, that’s quite appealing to both sexes.”